ptgott/one-newsletter/ROADMAP.md

 ### Within this: now

-- Added the `oneOff` and `noEmail` flags to the `Scraping` config struct, but need to write to the struct somewhere in the `main` function.

-- Move the `runScrape` function into a separate package so we can import it into tests.
+- Rewrite e2e tests to use a single process:
+    - func TestMain

 ### Within this: next

 - Rewrite e2e tests to use a single process:

-    - func TestMain
     - func TestNewsletterEmailSending
     - func TestNewsletterEmailUpdates
     - func TestMaxLinkLimits